ebackma/examensarbete_skogforsk/README.txt

 Riparian buffer optimization

-This folder contains the cleaned version of the code I used for the thesis work.
+This folder contains the cleaned version of the code we used for the thesis work.
 The purpose of the script is to create variable-width riparian buffers around watercourses by balancing ecological value and economic value.